What is a service level agreement?

 Improve first contact resolution

-Route cases to the agents best suited to resolve them quickly — while significantly reducing the time agents spend discovering the context for each case.
+Use automated routing software to route cases to the agents best suited to resolve them quickly — while significantly reducing the time agents spend discovering the context for each case.

 Reduce agent handle time, at scale